TMDL - The Integrated Report

 2024 Integrated Report - IN PROGRESS

 The Central Valley Water Board will assess all readily available data for waters in the Sacramento River watershed.
 Readily available data for the San Joaquin River watershed, the Sacramento - San Joaquin River Delta, and the Tulare Lake Basin will be considered during future Integrated Report cycles.
-More information on the 2024 Integrated Report for California can be found at:
+On February 3, 2023, the State Water Board issued a Notice of Opportunity for Public Comment and Public Hearing for the Draft 2024 California Clean Water Act Section 303(d) List & Board Hearing.
+A State Water Board hearing will be held on March 21, 2023 and the public comment period closes on April 3, 2023.
+More information on the 2024 Integrated Report for California, including the Notice, the draft 303(d) list, and the draft Staff Report can be found at:

 2020-2022 Integrated Report - The Current 303(d) List